vuejs/apollo/packages/docs/src/guide-composable/subscription.md

   cache: new InMemoryCache(),
 });
 ```
-The apollo client is the one that will be provided to the vue app, see the [setup section](https://v4.apollo.vuejs.org/guide-composable/setup.html) for more deatils
+The apollo client is the one that will be provided to the vue app, see the [setup section](https://v4.apollo.vuejs.org/guide-composable/setup.html) for more details.

 Now, queries and mutations will go over HTTP as normal, but subscriptions will be done over the websocket transport.
 ### The old library: **subscriptions-transport-ws**